cfengine/documentation/resources/additional-topics/itil.markdown

 pro-active and not too expensive.

 Maintenance is necessary because we do not control all of the changes that take place in a system.
-There is always some kind of “weather” that we have to work against.
+There is always some kind of "weather" that we have to work against.
 CFEngine is about this process of Maintenance.
-We call it “convergence” to the ideal state, where the ideal state is the specified version release.
+We call it "convergence" to the ideal state, where the ideal state is the specified version release.
 Keep this in mind as you read about ITIL change management.